Table of Contents

 When a string in the Child resource has a conflict with the string in the Parent resource, this conflict is visible under the suggestions tab:

-If you choose to resolve conflicts with Parent, this means that the system will keep whatever translation the Parent has for the conflicted strings.
-For example, if the string has “Translation string #1.b” and “tag1.b” in the Parent resource, and “Translation string #1.a” and “tag1.a” in the Child resource, then Transifex will keep “Translation string #1.b” in Parent and the string in both Parent and Child resources will have both tags i.e. “tag1.b” and “tag1.a”.
+If you resolve conflicts with the Parent, the system will keep whatever translation the Parent has for the conflicted strings.
+For example, if the string has “Translation string #1.b” and “tag1.b” in the Parent resource and “Translation string #1.a” and “tag1.a” in the Child resource, then Transifex will keep “Translation string #1.b” in Parent, and the string in both Parent and Child resources will have both tags, i.e., “tag1.b” and “tag1.a”.

-If you choose to resolve conflicts with Child, this means that the system will keep whatever translation the Child has for the conflicted strings.
-For example, if the string has “Translation string #1.b” and “tag1.b” in the Parent resource, and “Translation string #1.a” and “tag1.a” in the Child resource, then Transifex will keep “Translation string #1.a” in Parent and the string in both Parent and Child resources will have both tags i.e. “tag1.b” and “tag1.a”.
+If you resolve conflicts with the Child, the system will keep whatever translation the Child has for the conflicted strings.
+For example, if the string has “Translation string #1.b” and “tag1.b” in the Parent resource and “Translation string #1.a” and “tag1.a” in the Child resource, then Transifex will keep “Translation string #1.a” in Parent and the string in both Parent and Child resources will have both tags, i.e., “tag1.b” and “tag1.a”.

-Translations that are updated in your Parent resource once merge is done will be displayed in the editor with origin: Branch Merge.
-You can also use the filter More>Origin>TX:MERGED, to easily find such strings in the editor).
+Translations that are updated in your Parent resource once the merge is done will be displayed in the editor with the origin: Branch Merge.
+You can also use the filter More > Origin > TX:MERGED to find such strings in the editor easily).

 Smart tags